shanesturrock/bioit/docs/R-core.md

 Now you have an installation of this build, you need to install the bioconductor and related packages for the users so they don't have to install all that themselves.
 A script called `bioC_install.R` is in `/opt/bioit/R-core/src` so do the following to start your new R build so you can run this script:

-    cd /opt/bioit/R-core/3.5.3/bin
+    cd /opt/bioit/R-core/3.6.0/bin
     ./R

 Once R starts type the following:

     source("/root/bioit/apps/R-core/SPEC/bioC_install.R")

 It will automatically go through and install all the packages the team requires.
+Some of the packages require X support to install so you must use -Y to the build machine.

 Lastly, run `biocValid()` and it will probably complain about a bunch of newer packages and how to downgrade them to the current stable versions.
 Do that.
 When it completes just type `q()` to quit and don't save the workspace image.